codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 **Git runtime token**
 Required.
-The Git token authenticating access to the GitHub installation repository.
+The Git token authenticating access to the runtime installation repository.
 * Silent install: Add the `--git-token` flag, and paste the runtime token.

 {::nomarkdown}